Tasi234/CorbelSoftwareInterview/Readme.md

 Your task is to identify and fix bugs to make the application run correctly.

+Feel free to use ChatGPT/GPT4 or any other AI tools at your disposal.

 Ideally it should take less than 30 minutes getting the project running and solving all the tasks.

 The goal is to test you have a basic understanding of Git, C#, Node, Typescript, ReactJS (hooks and context), Dependency Injection.